The entire book appears at this link with chapters added after appearing online:

 circled by a veritable bonanza of wagons, car, and vans.

-Tyger then boards along with three black women who have
+Tyger embarks along with three black women who have

 magically materialized despite the ancient one’s warning.
 In

 other words, the savvy ferry crowd have assumed their rightful

 No need to reach into those shallow pockets either, comrades

 in water transportation.
 The ferry is one of the few items in New

 Orleans that is free.
 At least at that point in time.